jgrocho/dot-files/README.md

 example of this is RVM, which provides a bash completion script, but does not load it by default.

-I have choosen to separate this functionality out, just in case.
+I have chosen to separate this functionality out, just in case.
 It needs to be enabled with the `bash-completion.bash` file under `bash.d`.

 ## tmux